jpgough/api-workshop/02-contracts/README.md

 **Note** that this ContractBase file should be put in the `test` folder

 You may have noticed a couple of things, this is an `abstract class` and only contains a `@Before` annotation and no actual tests.
-The tests are going to be generated from the contracts we have specified and the generated test will extend this base class
+The tests are going to be generated from the contracts we have specified and the generated test will extend this base class.

+There is no reason not to use @SpringBootTest instead of using RestAssured to configure and launch your controller under test.

 The final step is to return to our `build.gradle` and point to our base class for testing